Data Storm

 Implications

 During storms, the most enhanced are the most vulnerable.
 Enhancement isn't power — it's surface area for disruption.
-The people corporations dismiss as uncredentialed, unaugmented, and irrelevant become the only ones who can walk through a storm and think straight.
-Every storm is a reminder of what the Sprawl already knows and refuses to admit: augmentation is conditional power.
+The same augmentation that replaced human workers, that made their knowledge a subscription feature and their judgment a product offering, becomes a vulnerability when the infrastructure that powers it destabilizes.
+Every storm is a reminder: augmentation is conditional power.
 The conditions change.

 Storm timing follows the compute cycle — building during processing, peaking during settlement.
-The Sprawl's weather is a byproduct of its economy.
-When the money moves, the sky breaks.
 The corporations that profit most from the compute infrastructure are the ones whose employees suffer most when it generates storms.
 Nobody has proposed reducing server farm output.
 The economic cost would exceed the human cost.
+That calculation tells you everything about who runs the Sprawl.

 The Feedback Loop